picandocodigo/List-Category-Posts/readme.txt

   * **title** - Sort by title.
   * **type** - Sort by type.
 Ex: `[catlist name=mycategory orderby=date]`

 * **customfield_orderby** - You can order the posts by a custom field.
 For example: `[catlist numberposts=-1 customfield_orderby=Mood order=desc]` will list all the posts with a "Mood" custom field.
+This parameter can be used toghether with `customfield_name` and `customfield_value`, you can use those parameters to select posts and then `customfield_orderby` to sort by this or another custom field.
 Remember the default order is descending, more on order:

 * **order** - How to sort **orderby**.
 Valid values are:
   * **ASC** - Ascending (lowest to highest).